Main Content

 Continuing Education Credits

-The Ecological Risk Assessment course is approved for 1.2 Rutgers CEUs (12 contact hours), as well as the following credits from professional organizations.
+The most recent offering of Ecological Risk Assessment was approved for 1.2 Rutgers CEUs (12 contact hours) as well as the following credits from professional organizations.
+We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.

 Connecticut